Home » Services » Dental Implants

 How can I tell if implants are the right choice for me?

-We can help, as part of a thorough evaluation, Dr. Samuelson will check the condition of your mouth, the supporting bone in your jaws and the way your upper and lower teeth fit together.
-Dr. Bart Samuelson and Dr. Jeri Scranton may gather additional information by taking dental X-rays or making models of your teeth.
+We can help, as part of a thorough evaluation, your dentist will check the condition of your mouth, the supporting bone in your jaws and the way your upper and lower teeth fit together.
+Dr. Bart Samuelson may gather additional information by taking dental X-rays or making models of your teeth.
 This information will help determine whether you are a good candidate for dental implants.

 If you are missing a single tooth, one implant and a crown can replace it.
 A dental implant replaces both the lost natural tooth and its root.